Bowfishing - The Ultimate Guide to Fishing with a Bow

 Bottle Retriever Reels

 The two most important components of a bowfishing arrow is the arrow shaft composition and the bowfishing tip or arrow points.
+The best bowfishing arrows are made from a fiberglass-stainless steel combination shaft for increased strength and rigidity, with grapple arrow points that will hold on tight to fish during retrieval.

 Arrow Shaft Composition